gnana997/sf-explorer/README.md

 ## Security Note

-This extension stores your credentials in memory only and logs out when the extension is deactivated.
-However, it's recommended to use a secure connection and follow Salesforce's security best practices.
+This extension stores your credentials securely in VSCode's global state.
+Credentials are only stored locally and are not transmitted to any external servers.
+The extension automatically handles connection management and provides visual indicators for stale connections.

 ## Requirements

 - VSCode 1.85.0 or higher
 - Node.js and npm installed
 - Salesforce account with API access

+## Changelog

+### v0.0.1 (Initial Release)
+- Added support for multiple Salesforce environments
+- Implemented secure credential storage
+- Added visual environment management in side panel
+- Added connection status tracking
+- Added automatic connection refresh
+- Added warning indicators for stale connections
+- Added support for custom login URLs (for sandboxes)
+- Added modern webview forms for environment management
+- Added query results display in formatted table

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This extension is licensed under the MIT License - see the LICENSE file for details.